yoyosource/YAPION/docs/versions/0.26.x/examples/basics/Notation.md

 <div style="padding: 10px; background-color: #00000010; border-radius: 5px;">
     <img src="../../../../icons/exclamation.png" width="22" alt="" style="vertical-align: middle; margin-left: 5px; float: right">
-    <b>Warning:</b> There is not available in JSON syntax and is mainly used to be able to serialize Java references to other Objects in the same hierarchy.
+    <b>Warning:</b> This is not available in JSON syntax and is mainly used to be able to serialize Java references to other Objects in the same hierarchy.
 The benefit of using pointers is that you can have multiple objects with the same value in the hierarchy and only store the object once.
 This building block is also used during the deserializing of an object to recreate all reference in the given hierarchy correctly.
 </div>

 ## Comments